xbeat/Machine-Learning/README.md

 Introduction to Pearson Correlation

 Pearson correlation, also known as Pearson's r, is a statistical measure that quantifies the strength and direction of the linear relationship between two continuous variables.
 It ranges from -1 to +1, where -1 indicates a perfect negative correlation, +1 indicates a perfect positive correlation, and 0 indicates no linear correlation.

+## Understanding Word Embeddings in Machine Learning

+One-Hot Encoding Implementation

+Word embeddings begin with one-hot encoding, a fundamental technique where each word is represented as a binary vector.
+This implementation demonstrates how to transform a vocabulary into sparse vectors where only one position contains 1 and all others are 0.

 ## Knowledge Graph Enhanced Language Agents for Relevant Recommendations